Skip to main content

 Image

-Over 18 months, communities engaged in RAFT undertake:
+Over 18 months, communities engaged in The RAFT undertake:

-• An independent assessment of their resilience, using The RAFT Scorecard;
+• An independent assessment of their resilience, using The RAFT Scorecard, interviews, and focus groups;

 • A community leadership workshop where participants discuss the locality’s strengths and opportunities;